prody/ProDy/doc/examples/dynamics/pca/pca_blast.rst

 How to Use
 -------------------------------------------------------------------------------

-This example can be user in the following ways:
+This example can be used in the following ways:

   * in an interactive Python session (start a Python interpreter and insert code lines one by one).